Amenity Cost Charges

 Smith Athletic Park

-The proposed ACC rates will become effective immediately for any application submitted after final adoption of the Bylaw.
-Any applications received prior to final adoption of the ACC Bylaw shall be considered an in-stream application and is not subject to the ACC Bylaw.
+The ACC rates are effective immediately for any application submitted after final adoption of the Bylaw.
+Any application received prior to final adoption of the ACC Bylaw shall be considered an in-stream application and is not subject to the ACC Bylaw.
 Amenity contributions for in-stream applications may continue as per the Interim Policy Regarding Amenity Contributions.
 These amenity contributions should be negotiated on a case-by-case basis, reflecting the circumstances and characteristics of the development in question, consistent with the provincial guidelines and case law.

 | Development Type | Unit of Charge | Proposed Rate |